iviviano/Algorithms/Grading/HW4.md

 Implementation Notes:
 - You `heaviest` returns the first pair `(bag weight)` in `bags` with maximal weight.
 However, you were supposed to return the name (ie the `first`) of this pair (**-3 points**)
 - Your `child-sum` is missing a base case to test for the `empty-tree` input (**-1 points**)
 - Your `visit-tree` is also missing a base case to test for the `empty-tree` input.
-Also, there is a mistake in the `leaf?` case, since it does not return a tree.
-Your recur
+There is a mistake in the `leaf?` case, since it does not return a tree.
+Your `else` case only works for trees of height 2, since it does not recurse.
+One way to fix these problems is to remove the `leaf?` case and change the `els`

 Testing Notes: